lucasdistasi/crypto-balance-tracker-kt/README.md

     - [crypto-balance-tracker-ui](https://github.com/lucasdistasi/crypto-balance-tracker-ui)
     - [cbt-mongo-seed](https://github.com/lucasdistasi/cbt-mongo.seed) (not needed if security is disabled)
     - [crypto-balance-tracker-login](https://github.com/lucasdistasi/crypto-balance-tracker-login) (not needed if security is disabled)
+3. DEMO_COINGECKO_API_KEY.
+API Key from Coingecko.
+If you have a PRO account fill PRO_COINGECKO_API_KEY and leave this one empty.
-3. If you want to secure the app, set the _security.enabled_ property in application.yml from this project to true.
+4. If you want to secure the app, set the _security.enabled_ property in application.yml from this project to true.
    Default value is false.
-4. Set up environment variables in _.env_ file.
+5. Set up environment variables in _.env_ file.
    1. MONGODB_DATABASE.
 The name of the database.
    2. JWT_SIGNING_KEY.
 The signing key.
 Leave empty if security is disabled.
    3. COINGECKO_API_KEY.
 API Key from PRO Account.
 If you don't have one, leave it empty.
-5. Set your desired values in [cbt-mongo-seed](https://github.com/lucasdistasi/cbt-mongo.seed)  **(remember this is not needed if security is disabled)**.
+6. Set your desired values in [cbt-mongo-seed](https://github.com/lucasdistasi/cbt-mongo.seed)  **(remember this is not needed if security is disabled)**.
-6. Run `./gradlew bootJar` on the root of this project to create the executable jar that's going to be used by Docker to build the image.
+7. Run `./gradlew bootJar` on the root of this project to create the executable jar that's going to be used by Docker to build the image.
-7. Create docker images (`docker build`) for the projects.
+8. Create docker images (`docker build`) for the projects.
 Bear in mind that the docker image must match the project name.
    - [crypto-balance-tracker-kt](https://github.com/lucasdistasi/crypto-balance-tracker-kt)
    - [crypto-balance-tracker-ui](https://github.com/lucasdistasi/crypto-balance-tracker-ui)
    - [cbt-mongo-seed](https://github.com/lucasdistasi/cbt-mongo.seed) (not needed if security is disabled)
    - [crypto-balance-tracker-login](https://github.com/lucasdistasi/crypto-balance-tracker-login) (not needed if security is disabled)
-8. On this project folder run `docker ompose up` if you don't want to use it with security or `docker-compose -f docker-compose-security.yml up` if you want to use it with security.
+9. On this project folder run `docker ompose up` if you don't want to use it with security or `docker-compose -f docker-compose-security.yml up` if you want to use it with security.
-9. Open the URL `http://localhost:5173` on your favourite web browser.
+10. Open the URL `http://localhost:5173` on your favourite web browser.
-10. Boila!
+11. Boila!

 ## Contributing :coffee: